viniciusban/viniciusban.github.io/resume.md

 I have a technology degree in System Analysis and Development.

-As a software developer conscious of the lifetime of a project, I like to interact with users, gather requirements, design, document and implement solutions, and, last but not least, deliver to production.
+Teams can take advantage of my ability to interact with clients to understand their needs and map them to system requirements.
+I am also capable of designing, documenting, implementing and delivering software do production.

 For the last 8 years I have been working mostly in the Python ecosystem and therefore I am used to several tools, like: